Skip to main content

 Christine Anterasian, MD

 Dr. Anterasian’s research is focused on tuberculosis and understanding the innate immune response to infection.
 She is interested in identifying novel pathways in host defense against M. tuberculosis that can inform the development of host-directed therapeutics.
-Additionally, Dr. Anterasian is interested in developing new diagnostics for infant tuberculosis and studies infant genetics and cytokine responses to tuberculosis and BCG vaccine.
+Additionally, Dr. Anterasian studies infant immunogenetic responses to BCG vaccine.
 Dr. Anterasian research combines systems biology, genetics, and immunoassays approaches to advance our understanding of the host immune response to tuberculosis.

 Dr. Anterasian also attends on the inpatient Infectious Diseases service at Seattle Children’s Hospital.
-Outside the hospital, she enjoys running, hiking, skiing, and spending time with her partner (and three dogs!).
+She has a clinical interest in infections in patients with inborn errors of immunity and is completing a second fellowship in Allergy/Immunology.
+Outside the hospital, she enjoys running, hiking, skiing, and spending time with her partner (and three dogs!). https://pubmed.ncbi.nlm.nih.gov/?term=anterasian%2C+C

 John Aitchison, PhD